craftcms/docs/docs/3.x/console-commands.md

-- project-config                            Manages the Project Config. project-config/apply                    Applies project config file changes. project-config/rebuild                  Rebuilds the project config. project-config/sync                     Alias for `apply`.
+- project-config                            Manages the Project Config. project-config/apply                    Applies project config file changes. project-config/diff                     See a diff of the pending project config YAML changes. project-config/rebuild                  Rebuilds the project config. project-config/sync                     Alias for `apply`.